mrbandler/FsFirestore/README.md

 open Google.Cloud.Firestore
 open FsFirestore.Transaction

-// Reading a document works just as aspected only with the minor difference
+// Reading a document works just as expected only with the minor difference
 // to use the transaction specific function from the Transaction module. let transactionFunc (trans: Transaction) =
 	documentInTrans<Address> trans "addresses" "POTUS-address"